sloria/konch/docs/index.rst

 - If you're building a web app, you can have all your models in your shell namespace without having to import them individually.
 You can also run any necessary database or app setup.
 - If you're building a Python package, you can automatically import all of its modules.
-- In a live demo, you can skip the imports.
+- In a live demo, skip the imports.
 - Immediately have test objects to work with in interactive sessions.